ihrwein/ihrwein.github.io/_posts/2014-12-04-distutils-with-resource-files.md

 date: 2014-12-04 22:00:00
 ---

 I had a little university homework with [Tegi](https://github.com/mTatai) to create a GUI for rsync.
-We used PyQt5 and Python3 to do

-the job and the result can be found [here](https://github.com/ihrwein/yarg).
-It won't create peace or more cute animgifs, but it's ours and we could learn some new things from it.
-One of them was using distutils andresource files together.
+We used PyQt5 and Python3 to do the job and the result can be found [here](https://github.com/ihrwein/yarg).
+It won't create peace or more cute animgifs, but it's ours and we could learn some new things from it.One of them was using distutils and resource files together.

+## Problem
-I struggled with our `setup.py` until I found a way to accomplish my goal: I wanted to use resource files (`*.qml`) in this project and reference them with their relative path to the project's root directory in my runner script.
+I wanted to use QML resource files in this project and reference them with their relative path to the project's root directory in my runner script.

+The problem is, when I install this little program, the runner script ends up in a *bin* directory somewhere on my computer.
+It can import the `yarg` package, but it won't find the `*.qml` files, because it tries to locate them with their relative paths, as if they were in the development environment.

+## Solution
 You can check the layout of this project:
  * all python files are under `yarg/` package
  * all QML files are under `yarg/resource/`
- * a main program is a script called `runner.py` (in the repo's root dir), which references a QML with path: `yarg/resource/main.qml`
+ * a main program is a script called runner.py (in the repo's root dir), which references a QML with path: yarg/resource/main.qml

-The problem is, that when I install this little program, the runner script ends up in a `bin` directory somewhere on my computer.
-It will import the `yarg` package, but it won't find the `*.qml` files.
-I worked around this with the following solution:
+The following things are needed to solve this problem:
  * in `setup.py`, I use `data_files` to tell distutils, what are my resource files:
 {% highlight python  %}
  data_files=[('resource', ['yarg/resource/main.qml'])],